 Mr. Thanhauser is a graduate of Cornell University with a B.S. in electrical engineering, and he holds an M.B.A in finance from Columbia University.

-He has worked on major transactions for virtually all of Byrnam Wood's clients, in New York, across the country and around the world.
-Typical transactions have included leasing headquarters offices in Tokyo, advising clients on space alternatives and terms in Sao Paolo, Brazil, working with Nike on its Manhattan headquarters space and helping law firms and advertising clients meet their space needs around the United States.
+He has handled major transactions for all of Byrnam Wood’s clients in New York, across the country, and around the world.
+Typical transactions have included headquarters space in Tokyo, Sao Paolo, Paris and London.

 Richard Berzine joined Byrnam Wood, LLC as Senior Advisor and Principal in 2017 following 25 fruitful years at the helm of Richard Berzine & Company, Ltd. (RB & Co) a firm founded to provide strategic real estate advisory and brokerage services.
 During his quarter century at RB & Co.
 Richard was lead negotiator in lease and sale assignments totaling in excess of 18 million square feet of office and distribution space in fifty three cities in the U.S., Britain, France, and Hong Kong.